 Making the Legs

-I simply cut the four pieces of teak timber to equal lengths, of about 18 inches in length, and securely screwed them to the base of the post, and to each other, in a crisscross pattern.
+I simply cut the four pieces of teak timber to equal lengths, of about 18 inches in length, and securely screwed them to the base of the post, and each other, in a crisscross pattern.

 Fitting the Feet